I. C. Vissarion: Sburătorul and Steluța

-In the early 1930s, Liviu Rebreanu was studying Lupii as part of the documentation for his own 1907-themed novel, Răscoala.
-Aesthetically, Rebreanu found the play to be "astonishingly bad", and was therefore persuaded not to approach his own project in dramatic form; however, he also described Vissarion as "lovable" for his storytelling.
-During those years, Vissarion was applying himself to mystical investigations.
+In the early 1930s, Liviu Rebreanu was studying Lupii as part of the documentation for a 1907-themed novel, Răscoala.
+Aesthetically, Rebreanu found the play to be "astonishingly bad" and was therefore persuaded not to approach a project in dramatic form; however, he also described Vissarion as "lovable" for his storytelling.
+During those years, Vissarion applied himself to mystical investigations.
 In 1929, he produced Lumea cealaltă ("The Netherworld"), followed in 1935 by Învietorul de morți ("Raiser of the Dead")—the latter was published as part of a special peasants' collection by the Royal Foundations, with prints by Aurel Jiquidi.
-Lumea cealaltă was largely an interpretation of "every dream that he ever had", sketching out Vissarion's own ghostlore and eschatology.
-Reviewing the volume for Adevărul, Doctor Ygrec suggested that its real worth was in unwittingly mapping out the "entire subconscious side of Romanian peasant spirituality", for whom "the fantastic characters appearing in dreams provide urges, give commands, and furnish advice that everyone then follows."
+Lumea cealaltă was essentially an interpretation of "every dream that he ever had", sketching out Vissarion's own ghostlore and eschatology.
+Reviewing the volume for Adevărul, Doctor Ygrec suggested that its actual worth was in unwittingly mapping out the "entire subconscious side of Romanian peasant spirituality", for whom "the fantastic characters appearing in dreams provide urges, give commands, and furnish advice that everyone then follows."
 Vissarion was at the time writing down "notebooks of his own dreams, his family's, his fellow villagers', in what was a sustained attempt to find a link between this world and 'the next'".
 He had conversations with the occultist C. Nicolau, in which he talked about his belief in the deterministic power of suggestion, strong wishes, and curses, arguing that these had the power of altering biology and anatomy.
 Vissarion had rediscovered his monotheistic faith, writing: "In the general plane of my existence there is a primordial idea—[help] from God and myself, first and foremost, and only then help from any others."

 Vissarion was welcomed by critic Eugen Lovinescu as a man of "inexhaustible memory", who "melted into the anonymous mass of the people".
-He included some works by Vissarion in issues of his own review, Sburătorul.
+He included some works by Vissarion in issues of his review, Sburătorul.
 Vissarion was a regular at the eponymous literary circle, "always sweaty and his hair all ruffled up".
 As recounted by Roman, he made a point of distributing his works to any potential publishers, and pestered Lovinescu, "who had the saintly patience of listening to him reading his works at length, giving him guidance, sometimes with good effects, toward writing objective, observational prose".
 This influence, Roman argues, made Vissarion a "modest forerunner of Marin Preda."
 Another critic, George Călinescu, primarily saw Vissarion as defined by his continuous "tall tale" (gasconism).
 The novelist resented such claims, assuring his readers that he "never lied, not in any one of my writings."